 A performance coach will understand they are capable of making a mistake.
 This goes for any leader, but a performance coach will grasp the fact they don’t know everything, especially when it comes to making decisions for the team.
 It is essential for performance management programs to call for feedback from employees.
 Not only can a coach gain great insight, but listening is a great way to build trust with your workforce and improve communication.
 In steps active listening.

 Effective listening requires your full attention: turn off your phone, close your laptop and find a dedicated space where you won’t be interrupted.
 Be sure to demonstrate your active listening through eye contact and by reflecting back paraphrases of what was expressed to you.
 The conversation doesn’t stop there.
 Performance coaches have to make sure the employee sees results from the discussion, so they should use active listening as a chance to develop actionable goals and the plan to meet them.
 Overall, active listening encourages employees to share valuable ideas to the business.

 Tweet This: Take these tips to practice active listening when communicating with your employees:

 As a performance coach, you are a support system.
 Coaches have to be able to wear many hats and address each employee in the way they respond best.
 This individual should be especially great at pinpointing the work values and communication styles of their employees.
 When they can correctly identify these in each person, they can tailor their approach to training and mentoring in a time efficient way.

-Managing the performance of your best employees results in having a more engaged and productive team.
+Managing the performance of your best employees (and those employees with bad attitudes) results in having a more engaged and productive team.
 If you’re ready to start seeing your best employees succeed, check out our guide to Giving High Performers a Runway.